lkpch/vat-validation/README.md

 ## vat-validation

-Check the validity of the format of an EU VAT number.
+Check the validity of a VAT number.
 No dependencies.

 ## What is it?

-Small library to check validity VAT numbers (European + some others counties). ([learn more][1] about VAT)
+Small library to check validity of VAT numbers (European + some other countries). ([learn more][1] about VAT)

 - No dependencies;
 - No http calls;